 How Ferrari upstaged McLaren dominance in its most important race

-Legendary F1 designer John Barnard explains how Ferrari was, for one race, in a position to stop the McLaren MP4/4 from taking a clean sweep in 1988
+Speaking to AutoClassics at Race Retro, legendary F1 designer John Barnard explains how Ferrari stopped the McLaren MP4/4 from taking a clean sweep in 1988

-Only at the Italian Grand Prix that season did the MP4/4 fall short of a perfect score.
+Only did that season's Italian Grand Prix prevent the MP4/4 from attaining a perfect score.
 The race at Monza was the first grand prix held following the death of eponymous marque founder Enzo Ferrari.
-In front of the renowned Tifosi fanbase, Ferrari’s Gerhard Berger took the spoils ahead of his team-mate and Italian driver Michele Alboreto.
+In front of the renowned Tifosi fanbase, Ferrari’s Gerhard Berger took the spoils ahead of Italian driver and team-mate Michele Alboreto.

 Heading into the weekend, the MP4/4 had won all 11 preceding races.
 But during the race a rare spark plug failure caused a misfire for the 1.5-litre V6 turbocharged Honda engine, forcing Prost to retire.
 Then race-leader Senna collided with Jean-Louis Schlesser as he attempted to lap the Williams driver.
 With terminal right-rear suspension damage sustained, Ferrari claimed an historic, and seemingly fatalistic, one-two.
 But on that day, as much as McLaren had failed to win, Ferrari took the top spot on merit.